 Here are two 5-minute files (mp3 format) that include the time when the Bigg’s killer whales’ changed their surface behavior.
 An extended (~5 minute) vocal bout bridges between the end of the 13:40 file and the beginning of the 13:46 file.
-Most of the vocalizations occurred between

 From the 5-minute recordings, Scott extracted this 90-second clip to showcase the calls types and rate, as well as a whistle.
 In the spectrogram below you can see that the calls have fundamental frequencies near 1.2-1.8 kHz and harmonics up to ~3 kHz.
 A whistle at the beginning of this clip varies between 3.5-5.0 kHz and lasts about 8 seconds.
 At low frequencies (100-200 Hz) there is a power-boat accelerating at 10.5 secs and a possible percussive sound at 14.0 secs.

-Zooming in on some of the clearer call sequences in the 90-sec clip, it becomes clear that the duration of these calls ranges between 0.7-2.0 seconds.
+Zooming in on some of the clearer call sequences in the 90-sec clip, it becomes evident that the duration of these calls ranges between 0.7-2.0 seconds.
 Most calls last slightly longer than a second.